Pedram-Rajaei/ResourceSharingPlan/README.md

   In the MDCA project, we provide different methods that we develop to characterize and analyize brain signals.
 We applied our methodologies on real data and parts of results are provided here.
 In the below, a short description foreach methods that is presented.

 <h3>State Space Coherence:</h3>
     In State Space Coherence (SS-Coh) method, we provide mor robust algorithm for estimating Global Coherence (GCoh).
 To understand some aspects of SS-Coh modelling, you can read <a href="https://ieeexplore.ieee.org/abstract/document/8856634">EMBC-2019</a> and <a href="https://www.biorxiv.org/content/10.1101/2020.07.13.199034v1.abstract">bioRxiv-2020</a>.
 In the RO1 proposal, we provide more complete modelling of SS-Coh.
-The complete description of the experimental protocol can be found in <a href="https://www.pnas.org/doi/10.1073/pnas.1221180110">Purdon et al.
+The complete description of the experimental protocol can be found in <a href="https://www.pnas.org/doi/10.1073/pnas.1221180110">Purdon et al</a>.

 <h4>Data</h4>
   To assess SS-Coh model, we use EEG data from human patients under general anesthesia.
 The data set was collected in Emery Brown’s laboratory.
 <br></br>
-  The complete description of the experimental protocol can be found in Purdon et al ..
+  The complete description of the experimental protocol can be found in <a href="https://www.pnas.org/doi/10.1073/pnas.1221180110">Purdon et al .</a>.
 Briefly, ten consenting human volunteers of ages 18-36 years were impaneled for the study approved by the MGH Human Research Committee.
 For each subject, the induction and emergence from propofol anesthesia were studied by administering a computer-controlled (StanPump) infusion of propofol using the target control protocol based on the Schnider pharmacokinetic-pharmacodynamic model, while the subject executed a behavioral task to identify the points of loss and recovery of consciousness.
 Neural activity was recorded from 64 channels of EEG at a 250 Hz sampling rate.
-The anesthesia data is publicly available at the following link: Anesthesia Data.
+The anesthesia data is publicly available at the following link: <a href="https://drive.google.com/file/d/1KMCtVw7Pcutf50iWzc-kfaK7_Q5XMJZD/view">Anesthesia Data.</a>
 <br></br>
 Using this dataset, we will study the causal relationship between propofol blood concentration, level of consciousness, and spatio-temporal patterns of functional connectivity.
 Spectrograms, sliding window GCoh, and LDCM will be applied to identify network modes and their changes associated with loss of consciousness.

 <h4>Results</h4>
 In the below we provide some results of SS-Coh model when we run it on the Anesthesia data set.
 In these results, We applied the SS-GCoh model to the anesthesia data (Fig. 1); the inferred results suggest that the functional circuit changes during different phases of the experiment reliably encode underlying consciousness states.
-The inferred functional connectivity using SS-GCoh along with its temporal changes not only corroborates the empirical results in Purdon et al ., but also tracks the dynamics with a finer temporal resolution
+The inferred functional connectivity using SS-GCoh along with its temporal changes not only corroborates the empirical results in <a href="https://www.pnas.org/doi/10.1073/pnas.1221180110">Purdon et al .</a>, but also tracks the dynamics with a finer temporal resolution
 <br></br>

 ![First](https://github.com/Pedram-Rajaei/ResourceSharingPlan/blob/main/Imgs/sscoh.jpg)